CES Gadget Fest A Showcase For AI-infused Lifestyle - UrduPoint

 Analysts expect it to be the year of AI when it comes to product pitches at CES.

-Models on which AI is built have improved dramatically since last year's CES and the debut of OpenAI's ChatGPT, and they are being applied in meaningful ways for consumers, according to Techsponential analyst Avi Greengart.
+Models on which AI is built have improved dramatically since last year's CES and the debut of OpenAI's ChatGPT, and they are being applied in meaningful ways for consumers, according to Greengart.

 Ending Friday, CES is expected to see strong themes of AI-infused health, cars, beauty, entertainment and sustainability.

-"AI will be reshaping industries beyond technology and it has the power to make life easier, more than inclusive for all," said Jong-Hee Han, Samsung's Device solution CEO.
+"AI will be reshaping industries beyond technology and it has the power to make life easier, more than inclusive for all," said Jong-Hee Han, CEO and Head of Samsung's device experience division.

 More than a decade of investments in AI "are coming to life," he added.